Ramon Tikaram

-Ramon Tikaram is a British stage and screen actor of Indo-Fijian and Southeast Asian descent.
-He is known for playing such roles as Ferdy in the BBC television series This Life and Qadim Shah in the BBC One soap opera EastEnders.
+Ramon Tikaram (born 16 May 1967) is a British actor.
+On television, he is known for his roles in the BBC2 series This Life (1996–1997), the BBC One soap opera EastEnders (2009–2012), the Channel 4 sitcom Man Down (2013–2015), the Sky Atlantic series Fortitude (2015–2017), the DC Universe series Pennyworth (2019–2022), and the Sky One comedy-drama Brassic (2019–2023).
+His films include Mischief Night (2006) and Endgame (2009).

 Early life and education

-Tikaram is the son of Pramod Tikaram, an Indo-Fijian officer of British Army, and Fatimah Rohani, a Sarawakian Malay mother.
+Tikaram is the son of Pramod Tikaram, an Indo-Fijian officer of the British Army, and Fatimah Rohani, a Sarawakian Malay mother.
 His younger sister is singer-songwriter Tanita Tikaram.
-The family moved frequently during Tikaram's youth, because of his father's military service with the British army.
-He attended military school in Dover before studying English at Kent University, where he discovered acting.
+The family moved frequently during Tikaram's youth due to his father's military service with the British army.
+When not living abroad, Tikaram grew up in Basingstoke.
+He went to the Duke of York's Royal Military School before studying English at the University of Kent, where he discovered acting.

 Career

 Music and musical theatre

 In 1992, Tikaram had a recording contract and released two singles followed by the album Chill and Kiss, the latter with musicians including brothers Bill and Ian Nelson on guitar and sax respectively.

 Tikaram starred as Judas in the West End production of Jesus Christ Superstar from 1997 to 1998.

 Tikaram performed the role of the King of Siam in a UK tour of the musical The King and I, ending in May 2012.